 Charge Batteries

-• Fully charge your batteries before leaving to avoid getting caught out during your journey.
+Fully charge your batteries before leaving to avoid getting caught out during your journey.
+Make sure you also have your charger accessible in your luggage.

 Take Photos

-• Document your mobility device with photos.
+Document your mobility device with photos.
 This helps with insurance claims if damage occurs in transit.

 Learn the Manual

-• Familiarise yourself with your device’s manual.
+Familiarise yourself with your device’s manual.
 It will help with tasks such as enabling freewheel mode or removing batteries.

 Battery Safety

-Battery safety is essential for travel.
-Whether using a powerchair, scooter, or portable medical device:
+Battery safety is essential for travel, whether using a powerchair, scooter, or portable medical device:

-• Inspect batteries for signs of swelling, corrosion, or cracks before departure.
+- Inspect batteries for signs of swelling, corrosion, or cracks before departure

-• Use only Allied Medical-approved chargers.
+- Use only Allied Medical-approved chargers

-• Do not charge batteries near flammable materials or leave them unattended overnight.
+- Do not charge batteries near flammable materials or leave them unattended overnight

-• Store batteries in cool, dry, ventilated spaces and keep them secure during travel.
+- Store batteries in cool, dry, ventilated spaces and keep them secure during travel

-• Clearly label batteries with watt-hour capacity.
+- Clearly label batteries with their watt-hour capacity

-• Use approved travel cases for spares.
+- Use approved travel cases for spares

-• Never pack lithium batteries in checked luggage.
+- Never pack lithium batteries in checked luggage

 For more, visit our Battery Safety blog.